brijesh-hirapara/DLP/README.md

-# KGH - Database Management System for Cooling Systems and Devices
+# DLP - Database Management System for Cooling Systems and Devices

 ## Overview

-KGH is a robust and scalable database management system specifically designed for cooling systems and devices.
+DLP is a robust and scalable database management system specifically designed for cooling systems and devices.
 It provides a comprehensive solution for organizing and managing data related to cooling systems, enabling users to monitor and control their devices efficiently.

 ## Features